MicrosoftDocs/ATADocs/ATPDocs/nnr-policy.md

 For the best results, we recommend using at least one of the primary methods.
 Reverse DNS lookup of the IP address is only performed when:

-- There is no response from any of the primary methods.
+- There's no response from any of the primary methods.
-- There is a conflict in the response received from two or more primary methods.
+- There's a conflict in the response received from two or more primary methods.

 > [!NOTE]
 > No authentication is performed on any of the ports.